Reading time: 3 minutes

 On this page

-When you start planning for retirement, one of the first steps is to estimate how much income you will need to live on.
+When you start planning for retirement, one of the first steps is to estimate how much income you think you will need to live on.

 Our SuperGuide retirement planning articles often refer to a ‘rule of thumb’ that suggests you will need somewhere between two thirds (66%) and 80% of pre-retirement income to continue to enjoy your current standard of living.